Many colleges don't require the SAT or ACT

 State standardized test scores: What families should know

-State tests hold »ÆÉ«apps accountable for results, but they don't tell the whole story about a »ÆÉ«app.
+State standardized tests hold »ÆÉ«apps accountable for results, but they don't tell the whole story about a »ÆÉ«app.

 Why are standards important?